Kyushu (九州 Kyūshū, lit. “Nine Provinces”) comprises the following prefectures:

 - Yabakei Valley (耶馬溪渓谷), a huge lava plateau thirty-six kilometres across and thirty-two kilometres long, is well known for the strange shapes of its rock formations.
-The valley also has a long tunnel (185 metres) supposedly dug by a monk with just a hammer and a chisel over a period of thirty years.
+The valley also has a long tunnel (185 meters) supposedly dug by a monk with just a hammer and a chisel for thirty years.
 Furthermore, the Keisekien Garden （溪石園), and the Rakanji Temple （羅漢寺）, containing over 3,700 stone statues of Buddha.

 - Beppu (別府市) is synonymous with onsen, and mineral-laden hot water gushes out of the ground all over the place.
-Hot springs have the greatest volume of hot water per minute in Japan (Hamawaki, Beppu, Kankaiji, Myouban and Kannawa).
-The area also has the “Tour of Hell” near Kannawa, eight ‘hells’ (地獄 jigoku) of multicoloured volcanic pits of boiling water and mud, and one geyser.
+Hot springs have the highest volume of hot water per minute in Japan (Hamawaki, Beppu, Kankaiji, Myouban and Kannawa).
+The area also has the “Tour of Hell” near Kannawa, eight ‘hells’ (地獄 Jigoku) of multicoloured volcanic pits of boiling water and mud, and one geyser.

 - Yufuin (湯布院町) and the Kujū (花公園) Heights are in the central part of Ōita.
 Yufuin is a pleasant town with lots of restaurants, cafes and onsen.
 The water is said to be good for rheumatism and neuralgia.
 Lake Kinrin (金鱗湖) in Yufuin is fed with hot water which enters through the bed of the lake.
 On cold days, steam rises from the surface.

-- Usuki (臼杵市) in the south of Ōita is a castle town, near to the location where William Adams, whose life was dramatized in James Clavell’s bestselling novel Shōgun, drifted ashore on a Dutch ship drifted ashore in 1600 and began a long period of Kyūshū’s (controlled) interaction with the West.
+- Usuki (臼杵市) in the south of Ōita is a castle town, near to the location where William Adams, whose life was dramatised in James Clavell’s bestselling novel Shōgun, drifted ashore on a Dutch ship drifted ashore in 1600 and began an extended period of Kyūshū’s (controlled) interaction with the West.
 The area has the Usuki Stone Buddhas (臼杵磨崖仏 Usuki Magaibutsu), stone figures carved out of the cliff.
-The figures number several thousand, and probably date from the twelfth or thirteenth century.
+The figures number several thousand and probably date from the twelfth or thirteenth century.

 - Taketa (竹田市) is another castle town found in the southwestern part of Ōita.
-The Oka Castle (岡城址) is on the edge of a steep cliff and dates from 1185, but little remains of the original but a few piles of rocks.
-The area is well known for its clean water, and is called a “little Kyoto” (as Japanese often term anything that is reminiscent of traditional Japan).
-Local cuisine is deliscious and is based on fish and chicken.
+The Oka Castle (岡城址) is on the edge of a cliff and dates from 1185, but little remains of the original but a few piles of rocks.
+The area is well known for its clean water and is called a “little Kyoto” (as Japanese often term anything that is reminiscent of traditional Japan).
+Local cuisine is delicious and is based on fish and chicken.

 - Takachiho (高千穂町) is home to Takachiho Shrine (高千穂神社 Takachiho-jinja)) and Amanoiwato Shrine (天岩戸神社 Amanoiwato-jinja), associated with the first emperor of Japan.
 Sacred music, passed from generation to generation, is still played in the evening at the former.
 The nearby Takachiho Gorge (高千穂峡 Takachiho-kyō) is a deep gorge formed by the Gokase River.
 Visit the seventeen-meter-high Manai Falls (真名井の滝 Manai-no-taki).